suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 ###  Multiple Manifest Processors {#hierarchical-interpreters}

 When a system has multiple trust domains, each domain might require independent verification of authenticity or security policies.
-Trust domains might be divided by separation technology such as Arm TrustZone, Intel SGX, or another TEE technology.
+Trust domains might be divided by separation technology such as Arm TrustZone, Intel SGX, or another Trusted Execution Environment (TEE) technology.
 Trust domains might also be divided into separate processors and memory spaces, with a communication interface between them.

 For example, an application processor may have an attached communications module that contains a processor.
 The communications module might require metadata signed by a specific Trust Authority for regulatory approval.
 This may be a different Trust Authority than the application processor.